polarbearspike/HA/README.md

 docker compose up -d

 if docker compose up -d throws an error, it will either be because your user isn't in the docker group OR because you're running the deprecated version of docker compose.

 if the username isn't working, you can either run it as superuser:

 sudo docker compose up -d

 or add your user to the docker group and then run it:

 sudo usermod -aG docker $USER

 docker compose up -d

 if you're running the deprecated version of docker compose, instead use:

 docker-compose up -d

+if the command works, you should see a progress bar downloading, unpacking, and spinning up the docker container, and it should return you to the CLI when container is started.